swenson/sublime_whitespace/README.md

     	"trim_if_present": ["swenson@simple.com", "chris@caswenson.com"],

-The easiest way to install this: go to Tools -> New Plugin, copy the text from the Python file into that new plugin and save it as whatever you want.
+The easiest way to install this: use Package Control and install the `Whitespace Diff Trim` plug-in.

 License
 -------